thehalfspace/dotfiles2/README.md

 [vim-fugitive](https://github.com/tpope/vim-fugitive): An awesome git wrapper.
 I only use this because I like to see the branch name on my statusline.
 I do other git stuff outside vim.

-[tmuxline](https://github.com/edkolev/tmuxline.vim): Make the tmux statusline of the same colorscheme as lightline.

 [wombat256.vim](https://github.com/vim-scripts/wombat256.vim): code colorscheme

 [auto-pairs](https://github.com/jiangmiao/auto-pairs): open/close braces/quotes in pairs.